Unified.to

 AI agents are only as powerful as the systems they can access.

-If your agent can't reliably read from or write to tools like Salesforce, Slack, Google Drive, or Workday, it becomes a demo—not a production system.
+If your agent can't reliably read from or write to apps like Salesforce, Slack, Google Drive, or Workday, it becomes a demo—not a production system.

 The challenge is not calling APIs.
 It's handling authentication, normalization, real-time data access, and safe execution across dozens or hundreds of SaaS platforms.